Coverage Disputes: Is Your Loss Covered at All?

 Concurrent Causation in California

-Insurers are aware of this doctrine and have responded by adding "anti-concurrent causation" (ACC) clauses to many policies.
-These clauses attempt to exclude losses where a covered and excluded peril act together.
-In California, ACC clauses are unenforceable to the extent they conflict with the efficient proximate cause doctrine (Insurance Code Section 530).
-This has been settled law since Garvey v.
-State Farm (1989) 48 Cal.3d 395, and was applied directly to ACC language by Howell v.
+Insurers have responded to this rule by adding “anti-concurrent causation” (ACC) clauses to many policies.
+These clauses purport to exclude any loss to which an excluded peril contributed “in any sequence,” regardless of whether the covered peril was the predominant cause.
+In California, ACC clauses are unenforceable to the extent they conflict with the efficient proximate cause doctrine.
+The Court of Appeal applied this directly to ACC language in Howell v.
 State Farm Fire & Cas.
 Co.
 (1990) 218 Cal.App.3d 1446.
 The California Supreme Court restated the general rule in Julian v.
-Hartford Underwriters (2005) 35 Cal.4th 747 (although on Julian’s facts the Court enforced the carrier’s exclusion).
-The Legislature then codified the rule for wildfire-related mudslide losses by enacting Insurance Code Section 530.5 (2018).
+Hartford Underwriters (2005) 35 Cal.4th 747 (although on Julian’s facts the Court enforced the carrier’s exclusion as targeting a distinct peril).
+In 2018 the Legislature enacted Insurance Code Section 530.5 (effective Jan.
+1, 2019) addressing concurrent-peril claims where one of the perils is a landslide, mudslide, mudflow, or debris flow — the statute’s practical effect is to protect post-wildfire mudslide and debris-flow claims, among others.
 However, insurers continue to include ACC clauses in policies and invoke them in claim denials, so policyholders should be aware of the ongoing tension between what policies say and what California law allows.
 If your denial involves mixed causes, this is an area where professional guidance is essential.

 How to Respond to a Denial Letter